BSc (Calgary); MSc (Queen's); PhD (Ottawa)

 My goal is to develop lifestyle and public health interventions which reduce the health impact of sedentary behaviour in both pediatric and adult age groups.
 I am particularly interested in researching ways that reductions in sedentary behaviour (e.g. sitting less) can be used to improve health among people with chronic diseases such as diabetes and heart disease.

-- Journal of Physical Activity and Health, 2017
+- Journal of Strength and Conditioning Research, 2020

 - Health impact of sedentary behaviour (e.g. sitting, and activities done while sitting) in both children and adults.